diemquynh1906max/valentine/README.md

 ## 📝 License
 This project is open-source and available under the MIT License.

-💖 Made with love for Valentine's Day!
+💖 Made with love for s Day!